jpane24/OVtool/README.md

     ## [1] "The sign of the estimated effect is expected to remain consistent when simulated unobserved
     confounders have the same strength of association with the treatment indicator and outcome that are seen in the observed confounders.
-In the most extreme observed case, the estimated effect size is reduced by 69 percent."
+In the most extreme observed case, the estimated effect size is reduced by 0 percent."
     ## [1] "Statistical significance at the 0.05 level is expected to be robust to unobserved
-    confounders with strengths of associations with the treatment indicator and outcome that are seen in 5 of the 8 observed confounders.
-In the most extreme observed case, the p-value would be expected to increase from 0.004 to 0.405.
-Significance at the 0.05 level would not be expected to be preserved for unobserved confounders that have the same strength of association with the treatment indicator and outcome as eps7p_0, sati_0, tss_0."
+    confounders with strengths of associations with the treatment indicator and outcome that are seen in the observed confounders.
+In the most extreme observed case, the p-value would be expected to increase from 0.004 to 0.006."

 The `OVtool` gives a recommendation on how to report findings regarding the direction of the treatment effect and statistical significance.
 An